 The Exumas Guide Bundle

-Includes guides for all three islands; Great Exuma, Little Exuma, and Stocking Island so you can easily navigate the islands from top to bottom.
+Includes guides for Great Exuma, Little Exuma, and Stocking Island so you can easily navigate the islands from top to bottom.
 All of these islands are accessible if you are flying into Georgetown.View